m1stik/Bulbasaur/README.md

 # Bulbasaur
 Pixel art of Bulbasaur.
 Everything is hardcoded.
+Added aditional functionality for changing size of pixels and the background.
+HTML, CSS, JavaScript.